psinha25/prasoonsinha.github.io/_posts/2022-12-05-twitter-bot-detection.md

 ![Profile Comparison](/static/img/profile-comparison.jpg)

 As we expected, more bot profiles than human profiles are incomplete (i.e., have empty descriptions, locations, urls, or use the default profile image). *However, the differences between the two types of Twitter users is minimal across all the categories*.
-This suggests that bot algorithms are quite sophisticated today and motivates the need for more advanced techniques than simple heuristics to detect whether an account is a twitter bot or not.
+This suggests that bot algorithms are quite sophisticated today and motivates the need for more advanced techniques than simple heuristics to detect whether an account is a Twitter Bot or not.
 Thus, we present three different methods in the rest of this blog post for bot detection.

 Current work in Twitter Bot Detection mainly falls into three categories: Feature-based methods, Text-based methods, and Graph-based methods.
 Insights from each of these methods are discussed in the next few sections.